ucsd-ccbb/mali-dual-crispr-pipeline/README.md

 6. Follow Counts Pipeline steps 6 and 7 to locate, zip, and upload the results
 7. Follow Set-Up step 12 to exit your instance

+## Appendix: Config File Modification

+All user-modifiable settings are stored in the `config.txt` file in the root directory of the software installation (e.g., `~/mali-dual-crispr-pipeline`).
+Novice users should probably avoid changing this, as it is sensitive to spelling, letter case, empty lines, etc., but experienced users will find it offers extensive control over everything from the locations of data and software files, to the number of processors used in execution, to the tuning parameters for the abundance threshold heuristic.
+See [[Configuration File]] for a full listing of the available config settings.